Respond • Recover • Protect

 Do these steps as soon as possible.

-• Monitor credit reports and financial accounts.
+• Monitor financial accounts and credit reports closely.

 Need help right now?